munkee85/PROJECT-2077/README.md

 Nova Crowds (I recommend leaving the settings of this as is, since changing things in here can cause instability and performance hits)

 Auto Neon Rims (When you're on a bike, you can modify the neon rims here and this also turns them on by default)

+They Will Remember (For checking the the faction attitude and Disguise percentage)

 ## 6.2 Mods
 _This menu can be accessed from the main menu or pause menu_